 No wonder I displayed typical dyslexic symptoms throughout school.
 How I never failed a grade in twelve years of school was quite beyond me – I suppose paying careful attention, listening and having a good memory has its merits.
 Perhaps those were the hidden benefits of dyslexia, and to compensate, I’d innately developed other sensory skills.
 Ironically, I rely upon those exact skills in my consulations and therapy work today.
 Perhaps dyslexia was a blessing in disguise after all?

 Fortunately, the stressful night school stint came to an abrupt end.
 But, now I faced several months of disciplined practise to re-train and stabalise my eye movements.
 It wasn’t easy or fun doing the daily mind-numbingly boring exercises.
 They also made me tire easily, and at times, I felt giddy too.

 Although I’d worn glasses from about 9 or 10 years old, and then contact lenses, my eyes were now undergoing very different mechanical adjustments.
 Initially I almost gave up because this was an overwhelming process.
 But after the first reassessment, the small improvement was such that this motivated and inspired me to keep at it.

 Several months later my determination paid off – a totally new world opened up before my eyes (pun intended).
 I could finally read, write and comprehend with greater ease.
 Magazines and books soon became my new “friends”, and I had a lot of catching up to do.

 How ironic, today, I am finally a teacher!

-As a Stress Consultant, I teach clients profound and beneficial stress relief techniques that took me decades to uncover.
+As a Stress therapist and consultant, I teach clients profound and beneficial stress relief techniques that took me decades to uncover.
 Why?
 Not only did these help me, but having had a pretty stressful life, I certainly understand the debilitating pain and suffering stress causes people.

 As I can attest, stress can completely destroy dreams, wishes and desires, including relationships, health and wellbeing, and the delicate work-home-life balance too.